Clone, Arc, and Lifetime Annotations: Why Your Rust Architecture Is Quietly Bleeding Performance

 This is the zero-cost abstractions myth in practice: the abstraction itself is free, but the complexity it introduces into your type system has a very real cost paid in maintenance time, onboarding friction, and refactor paralysis.

-Chasing how to avoid borrow checker lifetimes by annotating everything is the wrong direction — its treating a symptom while the disease (reference-heavy architecture) spreads.
+Chasing how to avoid borrow checker lifetimes by annotating everything is the wrong direction — it’s treating a symptom while the disease (reference-heavy architecture) spreads.

 // One reference in a struct poisons the whole call graph